chenmc1996/LNL-IS/README.md

 Then you can obtain the same results of our method in our paper by running

-    python3 train_waterbirds.py \
+    python3 train_waterbirds.py
-        --pretrain \           # using pretrained model as initilization --labelconf lv         # how to obtain label confident, 'ERM' label confidence always 1, 'ce' cross-entropy-based label confidence etsimation, and lv ours
+        --pretrain             # using pretrained model as initilization --labelconf lv         # how to obtain label confident, 'ERM' label confidence always 1, 'ce' cross-entropy-based label confidence etsimation, and lv ours
         --warm_up 5            # nums of warm up epochs
+        --unshifted_val        # validation set has the same imbalance ratio --subpopulation 95     # subpopulation rate
         --r **                 # noise ratio
-        --subpopulation 95     # subpopulation rate
         --knn **               # k-nearest-neighbor
-        --unshifted_val        # validation set has the same imbalance ratio --top **               # $\tau$
+        --top **               # $\tau$
         --root_dir **          # dataset path
 or

-    python3 train_celebA.py \
+    python3 train_celebA.py
-        --labelconf lv \       # how to obtain label confident, 'ERM' label confidence always 1, 'ce' cross-entropy-based label confidence etsimation, and lv ours
+        --labelconf lv         #  label confidence, 'ERM' label confidence always 1, 'ce' cross-entropy-based label confidence etsimation, and lv ours
-        --warm_up 5   \        # nums of warm up epochs
+        --warm_up 5            # nums of warm up epochs
-        --r **  \              # noise ratio
+        --r **                 # noise ratio
         --knn **               # k-nearest-neighbor
-        --top ** \             # $\tau$
+        --top **               # $\tau$
         --root_dir **          # dataset path

 You can also obtain the results of ERM baseline or the improved DivideMix by changing the --labelconf lv into 'ERM' or 'ce', respectively.

 ## To obtain the results on ANIMAIL-10N